Physical Ability Testing

 WorkSafe Physical Therapy can help.

-Physical ability testing (PAT) or post-offer employment testing (POET) is performed after a conditional offer of employment and helps you find employees who are physically able to complete the essential job tasks.
+Physical ability testing (PAT) or post-offer employment testing (POET) from our Wichita physical therapy clinic is performed after a conditional offer of employment and helps you find employees who are physically able to complete the essential job tasks.
 As a result, work injury rates go down and productivity goes up.

 Find out if PATs will help you prevent injuries

-Using physical ability testing gives you confidence that the person you’re hiring can safely perform the job duties.
+Using physical ability testing from our Wichita clinic gives you confidence that the person you’re hiring can safely perform the job duties.

 The addition of post offer employment testing to our onboarding process has been the single most important process improvement we have made from a physical screening perspective since I began working here in 2000.
 Without a doubt, it has led to a reduction in injuries for not only new hires but transfers as well.